 What Your Childhood Memories Say About You by Dr. Kevin Leman will lead you back to childhood to reflect on what you remember.
 Me?
 My first childhood memory is bathed in golden light.
 We were moving to a new house, I think.
 I was about three years old… although I might have been two or four, I don’t remember.
 All I know is that my mother and I had matching purses.
 I feel like grandma (Dad’s mom) made them for us but again, I’m not positive.
 I don’t remember what they looked like or what they were made out of, only that they existed.
 I was with my mother and the room yellow, ivory, gold… not necessary the paint… late afternoon, probably dappled sunshine on white walls, definitely warm.
 That’s it.
 The whole enchilada, if enchiladas were memories.

 The rest of my childhood comes in snapshots… filled with senses and scents.
-The smell of the bathing cap as I pulled it over my head to swim in The Simpson’s pool.
+The smell of the bathing cap as I pulled it over my head to swim in the Sander’s pool.
 My mother’s Arpege perfume as she and dad got ready to go out.
 Dad’s pancakes on the weekends, Bappa’s hugs, my sister’s tears… she was such a sensitive soul back then.
 Just moments upon moments.

 Ah, childhood… “The key to everything,” according to Lemen.
 He says, “Tell me 2 to 3 childhood memories before age 8… and I’ll tell you everything about you.
 Guaranteed.”